xwu/xwu-swift-numerics/numeric-types-in-foundation.md

 1. __`boxed as?
 U`__
    _Failable._ Equivalent to `U(exactly: boxed)` and `U(exactly: source)`.
-   Converts the given value if the result can be represented exactly as a value of type `U`.
+   Converts the given value if it can be represented exactly as a value of type `U`.
    Otherwise, returns `nil`.

 1. __`U(exactly: boxed)`__